Paul Simon (politician): Family

 Simon was the brother of Arthur Simon, founder of Bread for the World.
 On April 21, 1960, Simon married Jeanne Hurley Simon, a member of the Illinois state legislature.
 It was the first time in Illinois history that two sitting members of the Illinois General Assembly married.
 She was an integral part of her husband's rise to national prominence.
 She later became a successful lawyer, author, and chair of National Commission on Libraries and Information Science.
 She died in February 2000 of brain cancer.
-Upon her death, Illinois Senator Dick Durbin delivered a tribute to Mrs. Simon on the senate floor.
-Their daughter, Sheila Simon, became the 46th Lieutenant Governor of Illinois in January, 2011.
+Upon her death, Illinois Senator Dick Durbin delivered a tribute to Mrs. Simon on the Senate floor.
+Their daughter, Sheila Simon, became the 46th lieutenant governor of Illinois in January, 2011.
 She previously served as a councilwoman in Carbondale, Illinois and was a law professor at Southern Illinois University.

-Simon made a brief cameo appearance as himself in the 1993 political comedy film Dave.

 In May 2001, Simon remarried to Patricia Derge, the widow of former Southern Illinois University President David Derge.